the-sauravkumar/ScaleStore/README.md

 Instead of showcasing a finished architecture, **ScaleStore documents the engineering journey**.

-Each phase introduces new technologies only after they solve a real architectural problem, mirroring how production systems typically evolve over time.
+Each phase introduces new technologies only after they solve a real architectural problem, mirroring how production systems typically evolve over time. **We don't just introduce a technology when a problem appears; we introduce the technology because we have experimentally demonstrated the problem under load.**

 ---